Slade Nagle: Coaching career

-After graduating from McNeese, Nagle served as graduate assistant coach at Northwestern State.
-He then served in various roles as the quarterback coach at Dodge City Community College, as the quarterback and wide receiver coach at Northwestern State, as an analyst working with the special teams at LSU, as the co-offensive coordinator and quarterback coach at Texas State, and as the running backs/assistant head coach at Central Arkansas.
-After coaching at Central Arkansas, Nagle returned to his alma mater, McNeese State, to serve as the running backs and special teams coach.
-In 2016, Nagle was hired as a tight ends coach at Tulane before receiving the assistant head coach title in 2022.
-Prior to the start of the 2022 season, Nagle was given control of the Green Wave's offense, which he helped lead to a 12–2 record, conference championship, and Cotton Bowl victory over the #8 ranked University of Southern California.
+Prior to the start of the 2022 season, Nagle was given control of the Green Wave's offense, helping the program improve from a 2–10 record the previous year to a 12–2 record, American Athletic Conference Championship, and Cotton Bowl victory over the #8 ranked University of Southern California.
 After the conclusion of the 2022 season and seven years as the Green Wave's tight end coach, Nagle was officially promoted to offensive coordinator and transitioned to coach quarterbacks, helping the team to another 10-win season, finishing 11–3.
 On December 3, 2023, after head coach Willie Fritz left to take the head coaching job at the University of Houston, Nagle was named as the team's interim head coach for their appearance in the 2023 Military Bowl.

+In 2024, Nagle rejoined the staff at LSU as tight ends coach and special teams coordinator.
+Under his guidance, LSU’s tight ends were a productive part of the Tigers’ offense, which ranked among the national leaders in passing offense and first downs.
+Junior tight end Mason Taylor led all Southeastern Conference tight ends with 4.6 receptions per game, finished among the top Power Four tight ends in receiving yards, and set a LSU single-season record for receptions by a tight end at 55, 37 of which resulted in a first down.
+Taylor was later selected in second round of the 2025 NFL Draft, highlighting the development of LSU’s tight end unit during Nagle’s tenure.

+Following the 2024 season, Nagle was hired as offensive coordinator at the University of Houston, rejoining Fritz after working together at Tulane.